Purchases through our links may earn us a commission.

 Gigabyte Z690 Aorus Ultra: Best mini-ITX motherboard for i5-12600K

-The situation with Mini-ITX Z690 selection is better.
-And again, we have a board from Gigabyte that offers the best price-to-performance ratio.
+The situation with Mini-ITX Z690 selection is better than with mATX boards.
+A board from Gigabyte that offers the best price-to-performance ratio has won our best Mini-ITX board for the 12600K award.
 The Gigabyte Z690 Aorus Ultra should run the 12600K without issues thanks to its beefy (for an mITX form factor) VRM consisting of ten 105A CPU power phases.

-Next, we have DDR4 support for up to DDR4 5333 (there’s also a DDR5 version of the board).
+Next, we have DDR4 support for up to DDR4 5333 MT/s.
 Storage options include two PCIe 4.0 M.2 slots combined with 4 SATA III connectors, a regular combo found on an mITX motherboard.
 Expansion options include one PCIe 5.0 x16 slot.
 Connectivity-wise, the Z690 Aorus Ultra comes with 2.5Gbps LAN and a Wi-Fi 6 module that also supports Bluetooth 5.2

 The rear I/O hosts eight USB ports (1xUSB-C 20gbps; 3xUSB 10Gbps; 2xUSB 5Gbps; 2xUSB 2.0), an RJ-45 port, wireless antennas, HDMI 2.1+DisplayPort, two audio jacks (Line Out and Mic), and a BIOS Flash button.
 Do note that you can find a Clear CMOS jumper on the PCB.

-ASUS ProArt Z690-Creator: Best Thunderbolt 4 motherboard for 12600K
+ASUS ProArt Z690-Creator: Best Thunderbolt 4 motherboard for i5-12600K